WinzarH/LikertMakeR/README.md

 The package is intended for

-  - "reproducing" rating-scale data for further analysis and visualisation when only summary statistics have been reported,
+  1. "reproducing" rating-scale data for further analysis and visualisation when only summary statistics have been reported,

-  - Teaching.
+  2. teaching.
 Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, etc..

-  - Checking the feasibility of scale moments with given scale and correlation properties
+  3. checking the feasibility of scale moments with given scale and correlation properties